Fellowships

 The Program

 The International Affairs Fellowship (IAF) in Indonesia, sponsored by Yayasan Persahabatan Indonesia Amerika Serikat (Indonesia-USA Friendship Foundation), seeks to strengthen mutual understanding and cooperation between rising generations of leaders and thinkers in Indonesia and the United States.
-The program is intended for mid-career U.S. professionals who have had little or no prior experience in Indonesia.
-Selected fellows will have the opportunity to spend three to twelve months conducting research in Indonesia, developing a new professional network, and gaining deeper insights into the opportunities and challenges it faces.
+This transformational program enables mid-career U.S. professionals to spend three to twelve months conducting research in Indonesia, developing a new professional network, and gaining deeper insights into the opportunities and challenges the country faces.
 Individuals from academia, business, government, journalism, NGOs, and think tanks are all encouraged to apply.
+Prior experience working in or writing about Indonesia is not required.

 Eligibility